 IVPN’s payment methods are extensive:

 It’s great to see IVPN offering cash as a payment method; only a few VPNs offer this, and it is by far the best way to retain anonymity as it does not leave a paper trail.
+Some of the most notable ones that offer anonymous options like this are Private Internet Access and Mullvad.

 The downside to this, though, is that they can take up to 10 working days to process.